ONSdigital/rm-packer/README.md

   `./openldap.sh`

 ## Building SSH Bastion
-A Packer template is included for building an SSH bastion host.
+A Packer template is included for building an SSH bastion host that includes a PostgreSQL client and a Ruby script for creating samples within Response Management.
 Build the SSH bastion AMI using:

   `./ssh-bastion.sh`